WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    After changing any of these settings, you need to restart Weblate.
+    After changing any of these settings, you need to restart Weblate - both WSGI and Celery processes.

     In case it is run as mod_wsgi, you need to restart Apache to reload the configuration.